brydr/loop-mania/assumptions.md

 ## Health Potions
 * A health potion restores **30 HP** of health to *The Character*.
 * A health potion has a 10% chance of dropping from defeating enemies.
-* Each path tile in the game has a 1% chance of a health potion spawning on them.
+* Each path tile in the game has a 1% chance of a health potion spawning on them every time *The Character* completes a full cycle.

 ## Rare Items
 * The One Ring has a 3% chance of dropping from defeating enemies.